firebase/FirebaseUI-Android/README.md

 ### Add SDK dependencies

-Since FirebaseUI depends on the SDKs of various providers, we'll need to include those in our depedencies as well.
+Since FirebaseUI depends on the SDKs of various providers, we'll need to include those in our dependencies as well.

 ```
 dependencies {